nodestream-proj/nodestream/docs/docs/guides/creating-your-own-value-provider.md

-# Creating your Own Value Provider
+# Creating A Value Provider

 There are many methods of extracting and providing data to the ETl pipeline as it operates.
 The various yaml tags such as `!jq` or `!variable` refer to an underlying `ValueProvider`.
 In order to introduce your own mechanism for